JohnSnowLabs/spark-nlp/docs/_posts/bunyamin-polat/2022-11-03-legre_obligations_md_en.md

 This model requires `legner_obligations` as an NER in the pipeline.It's a `md` model with Unidirectional Relations, meaning that the model retrieves in chunk1 the left side of the relation (source), and in chunk2 the right side (target).

 This is a Deep Learning model, meaning only semantics are taking into account, not grammatical structures.
-If you want to parse the relations using a grammatical dependency tree, please feel free to use this other model: https://nlp.johnsnowlabs.com/2022/08/24/legpipe_obligations_en.html
+If you want to parse the relations using a grammatical dependency tree, please feel free to use [this other model](https://nlp.johnsnowlabs.com/2022/08/24/legpipe_obligations_en.html)

 ## Predicted Entities